Understanding CPR Success Rates: Effectiveness and Influencing Factors

 CPR Success Rate by Gender

 There is a disturbing difference between the sexes regarding CPR initiated after a heart attack and cardiac arrest.
 While the rate of the likelihood of help at home is similar between males and females but not in public places.
-45% of men received CPR assistance in public after SCA compared to women, which is only 39%.
-This means men are 1.23 times more likely to receive help from bystanders, and their chances of survival are 23% higher than women.
+Studies show men are more likely than women to receive bystander CPR in public settings (about 27% higher odds).
+Multiple studies report that women experience lower rates of bystander CPR in public settings than men, which is associated with lower survival to hospital discharge.

 When Resuscitation is attempted, women have lower survival rates at each stage of care.
 This discrepancy between gender comes down to the differences in male and female anatomy.
 For example, bystanders are reluctant to perform CPR on a woman because women have breasts, making some people uncomfortable and unsure whether or not they should intervene.